 Our former colleague, vice-principal and learning support teacher, Mrs. Marina Sterritt (retired 2011) wrote a very interesting history of the school.
 This book is available to purchase from the school office.

 The school has an administrative Principal Ms. Linda Moore.
-There are currently 14 teachers in the school.
+There are currently 16 teachers in the school.
 Classes are single grade and there are 9 mainstream class teachers.
-There are 4 S.E.T teachers and 1 part time S.E.T. teacher.
+There are 4 S.E.T teachers, and a teacher in a junior Autism classroom.
 There is also a full time E.A.L teacher.

 Linda Moore: Administrative Principal